Satwant-Singh-ADS/Satwant201.github.io/_posts/2020-05-20-PySpark-hacks.md

     |       Jumbo Drum| 1/27/2007|   24544|                    15|Global Stack Chai...|  Chairs & Chairmats| 578.00||Express Air|         38.53|5382756.0|463.28827225130897|
     +-----------------+----------+--------+----------------------+--------------------+--------------------+-------+------------+--------------+---------+------------------+
     only showing top 3 rows

+Here I have joined the dataframes using **Left join**, You can use Right/Inner and all other types of join conditions which you otherwise find in other programming languages.

 ### Spark-SQL
 Sometimes, while performing data transformations or while writing complex feature engineering codes, we wonder that if we could use SQL here, we would have done this very easily and quickly.
 Pyspark got this enabled for you via its Spark-SQL API